SadAugust/AutoTrimps-Loader/README.md

 # AutoTrimps - SadAugust Fork

-# Current Version - Ongoing Development!
+# Development Stopped!

 -   SadAugust Fork.
 All changes made by SadAugust using Zorn192/GenBTC as base.
-Currently up-to-date with patch 5.9.2.
+This was a test for myself for playing Loader fork and is no longer being maintained.
+Any bugs will have to be fixed through forking the script.

 # AT Script Installation